opsone-ch/documentation/faq.rst

        Warning: Not using cache on failed catalog
        Error: Could not retrieve catalog; skipping run

-Hint: For details, see the `YAML <https://en.wikipedia.org/wiki/YAML>`__ Documentation on Wikipedia.
+.. hint:: for details, see the `YAML <https://en.wikipedia.org/wiki/YAML>`__ documentation on Wikipedia

-Warning: Do not use online YAML validators, as you might leak private informations like passwords to 3rd parties.
+.. warning:: do not use online YAML validators, as you might leak private informations like passwords to 3rd parties